GuideNepalFIREInvestingRetirement

 Nepal's headline inflation has hovered around the NRB target of 5.5–6.5%, softening to 3.62% in mid-March 2026.
 Use 6% as a planning assumption for long horizons, not the most recent print.

 This matters because an FD at 5.5% has a negative real return in normal inflation years.
-The cash sitting in a savings account isn't neutral — it's slowly eroding.
-For a 20+ year FI horizon, equity exposure (mutual fund or direct) isn't aggressive; it's the only way to outrun inflation.
-The error people make is the opposite — playing it "safe" in FDs and waking up in 2046 with the same purchasing power they had in 2026.
+Cash in a savings account isn't neutral.
+It erodes slowly.
+For a 20+ year FI horizon, equity exposure (mutual fund or direct) isn't aggressive.
+It's the only way to outrun inflation.
+The common error runs the opposite direction: playing it "safe" in FDs, then waking up in 2046 with the same purchasing power you had in 2026.

 Where the money should sit, by horizon